manpagez: man pages & more

 let@sg_type name title n is-final [SG-arg ...]

-SG calls this macro only for letters; MT memoranda have their
+is called by SG only for LT letters; MT memoranda implement

-own signature processing. name and title are specified through
+their own signature processing. name and title are specified

-WA/WE. n is the index of the nth writer, and is-final is true
+through WA/WE. n is the index of the nth writer, and is-final

-for the last writer to be listed.
-Further SG arguments are
+is true for the last writer to be listed.
+Further SG arguments

 let@fc_type closing

-This macro is called by FC, and has the formal closing as the
+is called by FC, and takes the formal closing as its argument.

 LO implements letter options.
 It requires that a string named Lettype